xiaxx244/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.cs.cornell.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a currently PhD student studying robotics and computer vision at Cornell University.
-I am currently working with Professor Hoffman in the Blossoam and ShadowSense Project.
+bio: I am a currently PhD student studying robotics, reinforcement learning and computer vision at Cornell University.
 I earned my Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
 My research interests lie in the development and application of computer vision in robotics, human-robot interaction and reinforcement learning.
 interests:
 - Robotics perception
 - Computer Vision